9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 *** Exception: Prelude.read: no parse
 ```

 Notice the error on the final attempt.
-That\'s because our parser is not
+That's because our parser is not
 smart enough to handle leading spaces yet.
 If we modified it to accept
 leading spaces, that attempt would work.
 You could rectify this by
 modifying your `Read` instance to discard any leading spaces, which is